Marilyn Maye: The Jazz Dolly

 The producers in Galveston desired her to do it that way.
 They said, “that’s why we wanted you”.
 The producer/director’s parents had seen her do Dolly in Kansas City.
 They were ‘show business’ kind of people and they said: “if you’re going to do Hello Dolly! …”

 The director referred to the original the Gower Champion choreography, but some of it was his.
 He was a dancer.
 Denton Yockey was the assistant.

-Marilyn loved her, because she’s in charge!
-And so she had do that, she says.
+Marilyn loved her because she’s in charge!
+And so she had done that, she says.

 That’s what all my leading actresses tell me.